VDVde/OJP/README.md

-# OJP - *O*pen API for distributed *J*ourney *P*lanning  XSD
+# OJP - *O*pen API for distributed *J*ourney *P*lanning

-## Content ##
+## Content
-This repository contains the XSD and examples for the Standard "CEN/TS 17118:2017: "Intelligent transport systems - Public transport - Open API for distributed journey planning".
+This repository contains the XSD, examples and documentation tables for the "**O**pen API for distributed **J**ourney **P**lanning" published as *"CEN/TS 17118:2017: "Intelligent transport systems - Public transport - Open API for distributed journey planning"*.

-OJP consists of a set of services that can be addressed by Request / Response or by subscription.
+OJP consists of a set of services that can be addressed using HTTP requests.

-The main services are:
+The main services to request information are:
-* Location Information
+* Place Information
 * Stop Events (arrival and departure boards)
 * Searching for Trips
-* Information about a given Trips
+* Information about a given Trip
 * Information about Fares for Trips

-For the interaction between different OJP additionally there are:
+OJP systems interacting with each other additionally use:
 * Getting information about Exchange Points (places when a Trip switches from one OJP system to another)
-* MultiPointTripRequest: Allows for searching of n x m Trips

 ## Standard document